jcardoso19/jcardoso19/README.md

 **I'm João**, a 20-year-old Computer and Software Engineering student at the **University of Aveiro** 🇵🇹

-I’m passionate about technology, problem-solving, and building solutions that make a difference.
-Currently focused on expanding my development skills and exploring new tech areas.

----

 ## 🚀 About Me

-* 🎓 Studying **Computer and Informatics Engineering**
+* 🎓 Studying **Computer and Software Engineering**
 * 💡 Curious learner who enjoys tackling challenges
 * 🧩 Interested in software development, systems, and innovative tech
 * 🔍 Always excited to work on new projects and collaborate

----

-## 🔧 Tech Stack

-> Add or modify the icons according to your skills!

-* Programming: JavaScript, Python, C
-* Frameworks & Tools: React, Node.js, Git
-* Databases: MySQL, MongoDB
-* Currently learning: [Add what you're learning]
+* 💭 Looking forward to pursue a Masters in Data Science

 ---

 ## 📊 GitHub Stats

 <div>
   <img height="170em" src="https://github-readme-stats.vercel.app/api?username=jcardoso19&show_icons=true&hide_border=true&count_private=true" />